-Today I’ll be eating spiders in Cambodia – In the capital, Phnom Penh to be precise.
 Surprisingly, this once hugely common dish has all but disappeared from major cities.
-We had to do some serious internet research to discover where to chew some tarantulas, without having to go rural.
+We had to do some serious internet research to discover where to chew some tarantulas, without having to go out to rural areas.

-We finally tracked down “Romdeng” restaurant.
-They keep live tarantulas on the premises so that spiders are a permanent menu option.
+We finally tracked down a restaurant that keeps many a live edible tarantula on the premises so that edible spiders are a permanent menu option.
+More on that below.

 Eating Spiders: The Video